 - 1. The Committee will be comprised of a minimum of three directors.
 Each Committee member shall satisfy the independence, financial literacy and experience requirements of applicable Canadian securities laws, rules and guidelines, any applicable stock exchange requirements or guidelines and any other applicable regulatory rules.
 In particular, each member shall be "independent" and "financially literate" within the meaning of Multilateral Instrument 52-110 Audit Committees (except as otherwise set forth in the limited exemptions contained therein).
-Determinations as to whether a particular director satisfies the requirements for membership on the Committee shall be made by the Board.
+Determinations as to whether a particular director satisfies the requirements for membership on the Committee shall be made by the Board. - 2.
 Members of the Committee shall be appointed annually by the Board at the first meeting of the Board after the annual general meeting of shareholders.
 Each member shall serve until such member's successor is appointed, unless that member resigns or is removed by the Board or otherwise ceases to be a director of the Corporation.
-The Board shall fill any vacancy if the membership of the Committee is less than three directors. - 2.
+The Board shall fill any vacancy if the membership of the Committee is less than three directors. - 3.
 The Chair of the Committee will be designated by the Board, on the recommendation of the Corporate Governance and Nominating Committee, or, if it does not do so, the members of the Committee may elect a Chair by vote of a majority of the full Committee membership.
-The Chair of the Committee shall be responsible for overseeing the performance by the Committee of its duties, for assessing the effectiveness of the Committee and individual Committee members and for reporting periodically to the Board.
+The Chair of the Committee shall, among other things, have the following duties and responsibilities: - (a) overseeing the structure, effectiveness of the Committee, membership and activities delegated to the Committee; - (b) chairing meetings of the Committee and encouraging free and open discussion at such meetings, including encouraging members to ask questions and express viewpoints during meetings; - scheduling and setting the agenda for meetings of the Committee with input from other members of the Committee, the Board and management as appropriate; - (d) facilitating the timely, accurate and proper flow of information to and from the Committee, including reporting periodically to the Board; - (e) arranging sufficient time during meetings of the Committee to discuss agenda items; - (f) taking reasonable steps to ensure the duties of the Committee are understood by members; and - (g) carrying out such other duties as may reasonably be requested by the Board.